robert-mcdermott/uve/README.md

 1. `command not found: uve`
    - Ensure the binary is in your PATH
-   - Run `uve init` to set up shell integration
+   - Run `uve-bin init` to set up shell integration
    - Restart your terminal or source your shell config

 2. Activation not working
-   - Make sure you've run `uve init` and restarted your shell
+   - Make sure you've run `uve-bin init` and restarted your shell
    - For PowerShell: Run `Import-Module uve` in the current session

 3. UV not found